 Education Credit

 An education credit helps with the cost of higher education by reducing the amount of tax owed on your tax return.
 If the credit reduces your tax to less than zero, you may get a refund.
-There are two education credits available: the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
+There are two education credits available: the American Opportunity Tax Credit and the Lifetime Learning Credit.

 The Lifetime Learning Credit (LLC) is for qualified tuition and related expenses paid for eligible students enrolled in an eligible educational institution.
 This credit can help pay for undergraduate, graduate and professional degree courses — including courses to acquire or improve job skills.
 There is no limit on the number of years you can claim the credit.
 It is worth up to $2,000 per tax return.

 Contact the Internal Revenue Service or your tax preparer for more information.
-The AOTC and LLC cannot be claimed by the same taxpayer in the same year.
+Individuals cannot take more than one education benefit for the same student and the same expenses.
+So, you are unable to take the AOTC and LLC for the same student in the same tax year.